nimbuscontrols/EIPScanner/README.md

 ## Examples

-To see how to work with the library, look into `test` directory
+To see how to work with the library, look into `examples` directory

+## Authors

+Aleksey Timin
+Adam Roth